oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-integration.md

     * Copy the secret token - you will use it in the next steps when creating a secret credential.

-2. Open a new browser tab and login into your Jenkins console (Jenkins URL is being created during infrastructure setupb).
+2. Open a new browser tab and login into your Jenkins console (Jenkins URL is being created during infrastructure setup).
    * Retrieve Jenkins IP address through the console.
    * Check the public VM's public IP otherwise or check the Load Balancer jenkins-load-balancer's public IP if a load balancer was provisioned.
    * Login into Jenkins console using username `admin` and password you created in the Setup lab.

     `https://jenkins.example.com`